 Especially with an interview, focus on everything that could go well.
 There’s no point in thinking about what could go wrong; you will only stress yourself out more than necessary.

-Picture all the possible positive outcomes and the steps you will take to get there.
-This will help you keep calm when approaching challenging or nervewracking opportunities, as you will feel like you have done it before.
-Imagine yourself being relaxed and optimistic and more often than not this will translate into real life.
+Picture all the possible positive outcomes and the steps you’re going to take to get there.
+This will help you keep calm when approaching challenging or nerve-wracking opportunities, as you’ll feel like you’ve done it before.
+Imagine yourself being relaxed and optimistic and, more often than not, this will translate into real life.

 Put Yourself Out There

 Expanding your network to include individuals in your new field can provide valuable support and insights.
-You can go to them for advice and guidance to aid you in your new career venture, as who better to ask than those with experience and expertise in the specific sector?
+You can go to them for advice and guidance to aid you in your new career venture.
+Who better to ask than those with experience and expertise in the specific sector?
 Furthermore, once you have settled into a new role, many may become useful contacts for years to come.